inspiredlabs/rvo.lt/site/content/venue/the-next-step.md

 menu:
   venue
-draft: true

 ---

 {{<flickity src="/img/relaxing-oasis-photo-x2.jpg" title="PeR has a beautiful forest glade with a pool." color="" selectCell="flkty.selectCell( value, isWrapped, isInstant )" >}}

 <!--• Was also suggesting to place a side of the PeR ruins in the “The Next step” section, the PeR refurbished to give immediatly the idea of the huge job done in PeR
 • somewhere insert a link to PeR english site to connect better the two entities.
 She was also suggesting to insert the logo of fair tech on the section of “ Fair tech revolution”
 • saing that this are the basic pillar that need to be overhaul, we and logical improvement of efficiencies, with a reduction but with no incovenience.
 Otherwise we mention this area on the Univesity section without explaination of why we are concentrated on this 5 areas, do you not agree?
 When you’ll be able to make this little adjustment, if is possible, I can send you the translation of the site in italian and if possible copypaste in a Italian version, with a classic button on the english site.
 Even if the site will remain opening in English.-->
 # <!--**PeR**: a-->A relaxing&nbsp;oasis

 ## Realising our&nbsp;vision